DIY Trekkies this one is for you! Or anyone else that likes architectural details in small spaces 🙂

 Then after you feel like they are sufficiently distressed, it’s time for stain.
 I used two different stains….Varathane American Walnut and then later on I dry brushed on some Rust-Oleum Kona.

 We wanted these beams to be warm and rich but not too red so that is why we did both colors.
 Once those are dry, it’s time to put them together.

 I simply lined up the bottom board next to the side boards and used brad nails to drive through the sides.
+(The Ryobi battery operated brad nailer is AMAZING.)
 This isn’t going to be a load bearing item that sees a lot of action….well….it might see it….but it won’t PARTICIPATE in the action 🙂 so it’s not going to need pocket holes.
 Basically you want to create a U shape and the seams where the sides meet the bottom board are on THE BOTTOM.
 (Don’t put the seams on the sides or you will never be able to install this!)